 “What have you been doing to my son, you sick pervert?” she screams at me.

-Calling me a pervert tells me she’s been listening to Jeff’s lies.
-I will be blamed for what Jeff did to make John bleed.
+Calling me a pervert tells me she believes Jeff’s lies.
+I’m blamed for what Jeff did to make John bleed.
 In my confusion I think it’s true.
 Jeff once made me do it to John, as a punishment to show that I was not his brother.
 Life with Jeff is hell.
 I know that they will now send me to prison.
 I throw myself on my bed and bury my head in the pillow.
 It can’t get worse.
 Edith locks the door to my room.

-“We’ll deal with you later,” she yells, as Jeff and she leave for the hospital.
+“We’ll deal with you later,” she yells, as they leave for the hospital.

 Later comes soon enough.
 Once back from the hospital, Dad drags me into the backyard, takes off his belt and beats me until I stop crying.
 He pulls me back to my room and locks me in again.
 I’m feverish from the beating, only able to sleep in short spans, waking every time to the horror I’m living.